 The ten-sided lantern room originally housed a third-order Fresnel lens manufactured by Barbier & Fenestre in Paris, France.
 This lens, which is now on display at the lighthouse, has twelve flash panels and revolved once in six minutes to produce a six-second flash every thirty seconds.
 The lens rested atop sixteen ball bearings and was rotated by a clockwork mechanism powered by a weight suspended in a drop tube located between the inner and outer walls of the tower.

 Alfred B. Finch, a Civil War veteran, served as the first head keeper at Wind Point, and his son Asa served as the first assistant keeper.
-After just a few days of operation, the revolving machinery malfunctioned, and Alfred and Asa had to manually turn the lens for five frigid nights.
+The light and fog signal were placed in operation on November 15, 1880, but after just a few days of operation, the revolving machinery for the light malfunctioned, and Alfred and Asa had to manually turn the lens for five frigid nights.

-A circular iron oil house was erected on the station grounds in 1894 to store the volatile kerosene oil used for the light.
+A circular iron oil house was erected on the station grounds in 1893 to store the volatile kerosene oil used for the light.
 The current concrete oil house was built in 1910.

 A wharf, topped by iron rails, extended 103 feet into Lake Michigan from the station, and its outer end was protected by a twelve-foot-square crib equipped with two boat davits.
 Though the station was accessible by road from Racine, the keepers were supplied a boat, which was stored atop a trolley in the station’s boathouse at the western end of the wharf.
 The keepers put their boat to good use in helping mariners, who encountered difficulties off Wind Point.
-Keeper Henry R. Bevery, whose tenure from 1913 to 1945 was the longest of any keeper at Wind Point, went to the aid of numerous people.
-In 1915, he and his two assistants saved the motorboat Jeanette in rough seas.
-In 1918, Bevery and an assistant rendered aid to the auxiliary cruiser Driad that was grounded on a reef, and in 1921 Bevery and his assistants rescued two boys on a draft that were blown out into deep water.
+Keeper Henry R. Bevry, whose tenure from 1913 to 1945 was the longest of any had keeper at Wind Point, went to the aid of numerous people.
+In 1914, he and his two assistants saved the motorboat Jeanette in rough seas.
+In 1918, Bevry and an assistant rendered aid to the auxiliary cruiser Driad that was grounded on a reef, and in 1921 Bevry and his assistants rescued two boys on a draft that were blown out into deep water.

 The Fresnel lens at Wind Point was replaced with a DCB-24 aerobeacon in 1964, when the station was automated and de-staffed.
 The lens was given to the Racine Historical Museum (now the Racine Heritage Museum), the fog signal was discontinued, and the station buildings were leased to the Village of Wind Point.
-The three apartments in the keepers’ dwelling were put to good use, with one housing the offices of the Wind Point police, one serving as the residence for a curator/caretaker and his family, who maintain the buildings and grounds, and one being converted into a village hall for village meetings, non-profit group gathering, and rentals.
+The three apartments in the keepers’ dwelling were put to good use, with one housing the offices of the Wind Point police, one serving as the residence for a curator/caretaker and his family, who maintain the buildings and grounds, and one being converted into a village hall for village meetings, non-profit group gatherings, and rentals.

 In recognition of the key role this lighthouse had played in the maritime history of Racine County, it was placed on the National Register of Historic Places in 1984.

 The Fresnel lens was loaned to the village in 1989 to be displayed at the lighthouse for the bicentennial of the Lighthouse Service, and has remained there ever since.
 The National Park Service awarded title of the lighthouse to the Village of Wind Point in 1997.
-Formed in 1999 to help interpret and restore the site, The Friends of the Wind Point Lighthouse was has turned the fog signal building into a museum and has opened the tower for climbing on select days during the summer.
+Formed in 1999 to help interpret the site, The Friends of the Wind Point Lighthouse turned the fog signal building into a museum and opened the tower for climbing on select days during the summer.

 In May 2007, the Jeld-Wen Company announced that the lighthouse would receive new windows and doors as the co-winner of a national competition.
 Also in 2007, the DCB-24R aerobeacon failed and was replaced by a VRB-25 lens.
 This change led to complaints by boaters in the area who felt the new light was too weak.
 Letters were sent to the Coast Guard by the City of Racine Harbor Commission, the State of Wisconsin Waterways Commission, the Racine County Sheriff’s Department, and the Village of Wind Point, asking that the intensity of the light be increased and that the false flashes produced by the new beacon be eliminated.
-After nearly three years of dialogue, the Coast Guard addressed the complaints by replacing the beacons thirty-five-watt bulb with a 100-watt bulb and adding screens to the western windows in the lantern room to eliminate the extra flashes.
+After nearly three years of dialogue, the Coast Guard addressed the complaints by replacing the beacon’s thirty-five-watt bulb with a 100-watt bulb and adding screens to the western windows in the lantern room to eliminate the extra flashes.